-4. What are the conditions of the test for control?
+4. What types of transaction are notifiable or reviewable and what is the test for control?

 Turkey is a jurisdiction with a suspensory pre-merger notification and approval requirement.

 Much like the European Commission regime, concentrations that result in a change of control are subject to the Competition Board's approval, provided that they reach the applicable turnover thresholds.
 The turnover thresholds given in Communiqué No. 2010/4 are stated more fully in the upcoming sections.